marcelkurvers/funda-woning-check/docker/README.md

 ### 🖥️ Local Development
 **File:** `docker-compose.yml`

-For local development on Mac/Windows/Linux:
+For local development on Mac/Windows/Linux with local build:

 ```bash
 # From project root